nroitero/terraform_aws_ansible/README.md

 ![iam keys](imgs/iam-keys.png )

-Copy to clipboard the Access Key ID and Secret Access Key, then set them to ~/.aws/credentials by running the commands below and filling the appropriate fields
+Copy to clipboard the Access Key ID and Secret Access Key, then set them to ~/.aws/credentials by running the command below and filling the appropriate fields (only credential values matters)

 ```bash
 $ aws configure